-Hall shares Women's Open clubhouse lead
+GB's Hall tied for lead at Women's Open

 Looking to back that up on Friday, she knocked in five birdies but was set back by six bogeys.

 "It was definitely a different story from yesterday.
 There was a wee bit of everything in there.
-I'm happy with how I played and battled out there," she told Sky Sports.
+I'm happy with how I played and battled out there," Duncan told Sky Sports.

-"I wasn't as nervous as yesterday.
-I was just giving myself a wee bit of a hard time and then started to lighten up when I holed a birdie putt on the par three 13th.

-"I didn't really putt well to start with today.
-That was just patience really, just stuck to my routines and stayed patient with it."